himanshu-roy/minimal-UI/README.md

 # minimal-UI

-A minimal UI.
+A minimal UI template.
 Made using HTML, CSS, Javascript and Bootstrap.
 Hope you like the work!